moebiussurfing/ofxNDIHelper/README.md

         // 2.
 Draw the connected Webcam from the add-on:

-        //-> The full preview of the camera.
+        //-> The full preview of the camera NDIHelper.draw_Webcam_Full();
-        NDIHelper.draw_Webcam_Full();

-        //-> The mini preview of the camera.
+        //-> The mini preview of the camera NDIHelper.draw_Webcam_MiniPreview();
-        NDIHelper.draw_Webcam_MiniPreview();
     }
     NDIHelper.end_NDI_OUT();